Wombats in Tasmania: Where to See Them at Cradle Mountain

 🎟️ Cradle Mountain Parks Pass required

-Elevated boardwalks allow for unobtrusive wombat viewing
+• Elevated boardwalks for easy, unobtrusive viewing

-What to Expect at Ronny Creek
+What to Expect When Looking for Wombats in Tasmania at Ronny Creek

 Visitor Tips & FAQs for Cradle Mountain